HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/DataGrid_Methods.md

 Exceptions are not displayed if widget ID parameter is not unique.
 Instead when the cloned copy is added to the same form as of original container then it may lead to unexpected behaviors.
 So it is your responsibility to provide unique widget ID.

-Syntax
+### Syntax
+{% highlight voltMx %}
 clone()
+{% endhighlight %}

-Parameters
+### Parameters

 widgetId \[String\]

 Optional.
 Reference of the name of the widget.

-Return Values
+### Return Values

 Cloned copy of the widget.

-Exceptions
+### Exceptions

 None

-Remarks
+### Remarks

 *   This method is not supported on SegmentedUI2 widget.
 *   Gestures for the FlexContainer are not cloned.
 You have to reapply the gestures on the cloned object.
 *   In Android platform, cloned Map widget will not work if prefix is not passed as parameter to the API.

 *   To apply focusSkin for dynamically created widgets or cloned widgets, assign focusSkin dynamically after adding the widget to the form hierarchy.
-This is applicable for SPA and Desktop web platforms.{% highlight voltMx %}formid.widgetid.focusSkin = "skinname";
+This is applicable for SPA and Desktop web platforms.
+{% highlight voltMx %}
+formid.widgetid.focusSkin = "skinname";
 {% endhighlight %}
 *   To apply hoverSkin for dynamically created widgets or cloned widgets, assign hoverSkin dynamically after adding the widget to the form hierarchy.
-This is applicable for the Desktop web platform.{% highlight voltMx %}formid.widgetid.hoverSkin = "skinname";
+This is applicable for the Desktop web platform.
+{% highlight voltMx %}
+formid.widgetid.hoverSkin = "skinname";
 {% endhighlight %}

-Example
+### Example

 {% highlight voltMx %}
 //This is a generic method that is applicable for various widgets.